edwinm/bitstorm.org/weblogdata/weblog/2022-12/Machine-learning-for-frontend-developers.md

 Suppose you have to create a page for a client about a motorized three-way ball valve and you don't know what it is and the client can't come up with a text either.
-You could then have a description generated for each product, complete with a list of pros, cons and alternatives.
+You could then have AI generate a description for the product, complete with a list of pros and cons and name alternative products.

-If you want to write a text yourself, there are solutions such as [Lex](https://lex.page/) who will help you with that.
+If you want to write a text yourself, there are solutions such as [Lex](https://lex.page/) that will assist you with writing.

 Some web pages contain a lot of text.
 You can make it a bit more interesting by: add one or two pictures.
 You can now easily generate that, like I did did this article.
 I generated the image for this article with the prompt "home office, happy woman working on laptop, giant cute friendly robot helping her, ghibli style, dramatic".
+The drawing does contain several things that are not really correct.

-You can also give some pages a background image, which you can also generate.
+You can also generate background images for a webpage.
 If you want, you can even connect them seamlessly.

 {% image 'pastel_leaves.png', 'Pastel leaves', 'AI generated drawing of pastel leaves', 800 %}